giggioo/miscellaneous/git/git-useful.md

 > An endpoint is an access point into my API that can be reached through HTTP requests in order to perform specific operations such as sending and retrieving data.
 Endpoints can include operations like "retrieve a list of users" or "delete/update this specific user"

 Okay but if the UI isn't  visible it won't never call that endpoint right?
 Well, no. That endpoint will actually exist there.
 It will be exposed.
 Even if i'm not calling those endpoints, someone else might.
 We need to think about security as well!
 We want to put this endpoint as high as possible but don't forget about those publicly exposed layers.

+We're considering just a single change (table $\to$ graph), but usually we move and remove and add more stuff from a single webpage.
+Do i need 15 if else statements in my web page?
+Probably that's not a good idea.

+The best solution here is to just keep the old page and keep working on this new page in parallel with the existing one.

+We use routing so that the original page route will just keep working and all user will be directed to the existing page and you as a team can start working on the new page.

+Of course there will be some duplicated code there because you are copying the old page and start working on it but that's fine because its for a short period of time.

+But now we can even add feature toggles to the mix!
+We can enable the new page for some pilot customer to get feedback.

+#### Implementing feature toggles

+A lot of companies build them themselves and there are several different frameworks around [dotnet](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet)):

+- NFeature

+- FeatureToggle

+- FeatureSwitcher

+- ...

+Other solutions are SaaS services:

+- LaunchDarkly

+- Rollout.io

+- Split.io

+Instead of calling our own code to ask if the feature is available for the specific user we'll call the service instead.
+They also implement some useful functionalities instead of just answering yes or no!